Access to Education

 Important Update for Parents with School-Aged Children

-The Ministry of Education and Higher Education (MEHE) has announced that non-Lebanese children can register for second-shift schools (KG through Grade 9) from 1 to 16 October, if they have:
+The Ministry of Education and Higher Education (MEHE) has announced that non-Lebanese children can register for second-shift schools (KG through Grade 9) from 1 to 31 October.

 What You Need to Do